-The school has a range of extra circular activities including:
+The school has a wide range of extra circular activities including:

-- A breakfast club each morning between 8am 9am - Lunchtime activities - After school clubs including homework club, sports and art clubs.
+- A breakfast club each morning between 8am 8.45am - After school clubs including homework club, sports, arts and music activities

-The current list of activities for this term can be found by speaking to the school office on 020 7272 2780.
+The list of activities changes each term can be found in the office.

-We make our best efforts to ensure that all pupils with SEN can engage in these activities of the school alongside pupils who do not have SEN. Where it is agreed that taking part in these activities will contribute significantly to meeting the agreed outcomes for a pupil with SEN the school will normally be able to pay for any training, resources or equipment that may be needed.
+We try to make sure that all pupils with SEN can engage in these activities of the school alongside pupils who do not have SEN. Where it is agreed that taking part in these activities will contribute significantly to meeting the agreed outcomes for a pupil with SEN the school will normally be able to pay for any training, resources or equipment that may be needed.